chymchym1905/code-challenge/src/problem3/readme.md

 ### Problems:

 -   `lhsPriority` isn't defined, so i assume it's supposed to be balancePriority
--   sort function doesn't handle the case where priority are equal (assuming priority can be equal)
+-   sort function doesn't handle the case where priority are equal
--   `WalletBalance` object don't have blockchain attribute
+-   `WalletBalance` object don't have `blockchain` property
 -   The filter function will remove all elements of the `balances` collection based on how `getPriority` is implemented.

 ## 2. `formattedBalances`